-- Number of inputs is 3. - Click the Select FEAT directories.
+- Select the default option, Inputs are lower-level FEAT directories. - Number of inputs is 3. - Click the Select FEAT directories.
 A Select input data window will appear:

-8 😑 🖶 🗙 Select input data
+8 - • X Select input data

 1:

 2:

 3:

-Paste OK
+Paste ОК

 - Click the yellow folder on the right to select the FEAT folder that you had generated from each first-level analysis. - After selecting the three Feat directories, it will look like this: